Designing for Crypto Anxiety

 The Problem

-Crypto wallets ask users to do something deeply uncomfortable, hand over control of their money to software they don't fully understand.
-Most wallet UI responds to this by looking like every other fintech product by being flat, clinical, interchangeable.
-That sameness just avoids the problem rather than build trust build with that opportunity.
-SlimeWallet was designed to answer the question: what if the interface itself communicated that this product was built with intention?
+Crypto wallets ask users to do something deeply uncomfortable, hand over control of their money to a software they don't fully understand.
+Most wallet UI respond to this by looking like every other fintech product which have the trust and backing of governments, large institutions and an help line users can call when they need help.
+That sameness avoids the problem rather than build trust with the opportunity.
+SlimeWallet was designed to communicate that this product was built with intention

 Research Approach

-The research began from direct personal experience as a crypto enthusiast and was extended through App Store and Trustpilot reviews across Trust Wallet, MetaMask and Coinbase Wallet, three of the most widely used non-custodial wallets in the market.
-The goal was to find the emotional patterns underneath the complaints, what users were actually feeling when things went wrong and what the interface was doing to make those feelings worse.
-Three patterns emerged consistently across hundreds of reviews that shaped every design decision in SlimeWallet
+The research began from direct personal experience as a crypto enthusiast and was extended through App Store and Trustpilot reviews from Trust Wallet, MetaMask and Coinbase Wallet, 3 of the most widely used non-custodial wallets in the market.
+The plan was to find the emotional patterns in the complaints, what users were feeling when things went wrong and what the interface was doing to make those feelings worse.
+3 patterns emerged consistently across hundreds of reviews that shaped every design decision in SlimeWallet

 User Persona